 Project Description:

-The purpose of this pilot project is to study the potential of permanently reducing Little Falls Parkway from four lanes to two (one in each direction) between River Road and Arlington Road (1.3 miles) with the goal of creating a linear park on the two lanes closed to vehicles.
-This portion of the parkway was previously part of Montgomery Parks’ Open Parkways programwhich was launchedduring the COVID-19 pandemic to provide more outdoor space for recreation and exercise.
+The purpose of this pilot project is to study the potential of permanently reducing Little Falls Parkway from four lanes to two (one in each direction) between River Road and Arlington Road (1.3 miles) with the goal of maintaining a safe and functioning road that is aligned with vision zero principles, reducing neighborhood cut-through traffic, and preserving recreational and open space.
+This portion of the parkway was previously part of Montgomery Parks Open Parkways program which was launched during the COVID-19 pandemic to provide more outdoor space for recreation and exercise.
+Since April 2020, more than 300,000 users have taken advantage of the Little Falls Parkway Open Parkway program.

-The pilot project aims to eliminate unintended traffic consequences in the surrounding neighborhoods while providing the long–term benefits of the popular Open Parkways program.
+The pilot project is intended to eliminate unintended traffic consequences in the surrounding neighborhoods while providing the long-term benefits of the popular Open Parkways program.
 The Open Parkways program for Little Falls Parkway was suspended on June 18, 2022, while Montgomery Parks and the Montgomery County Department of Transportation (MCDOT) implemented phase 1 of the pilot project to conduct traffic studies.
-During phase 1, Little Falls Parkway was narrowed from two lanes in each direction separated by a median to one lane in each direction between Dorsett Avenue and Arlington Road.
-The initial traffic studies concluded in the fall of 2022 and confirmed that Little Falls Parkway functions well with two lanes.
-Montgomery Parks is now proceeding into Phase 2 of the pilot project.

 Montgomery Parks and MCDOT will continue to monitor and analyze vehicular traffic flow impacts throughout the ongoing pilot project.
-If the pilot project continues to be successful, the excess space from the narrowed road will be used to create a new permanent linear park with recreational amenities, which will be accessible to park users seven days a week.
-Since April 2020, more than 300,000 park users have taken advantage of this additional recreational space.
+If the Planning Board recommends continuing the pilot project, the additional lanes will be used to create a new temporary linear park with recreational amenities, which will be accessible to park users seven days a week.
+Montgomery Parks will also engage the community in determining the permanent use of the space.

 Status/Project Update: